mpielow1993/ruby--rails--projects--team_impact_repo/README.md

 # Logging in as an admin:

-  1. Go to 'Log In'.
+    a.
+Go to 'Log In'.
-  2. Type for Username: 'Ex4mple_4dm1n_{any whole number >= 1 and <= 5}'
+    b.
+Type for Username: 'Ex4mple_4dm1n_{any whole number >= 1 and <= 5}'
-  3. Type for Password: '4dm1n_Ex4mple'
+    c.
+Type for Password: '4dm1n_Ex4mple'

 # Public visitor capabilities

   Public visitors to the site (i.e. that are not logged in) can do the following;

     a.
 Submit an enquiry.

       i.
 Click on the 'Contact' tab within the navigation bar. ii.
 Fill out the form as instructed, then click 'Submit Enquiry'. iii.
 If the enquiry is successfully submitted, a notification will appear at the top of the screen.

     b.
 Submit a testimonial.

       i.
 Click on the 'Testimonials' tab within the navigation bar. ii.
 Fill out the form as instructed, then click 'Submit Testimonial'. iii.
 If the testimonial is successfully submitted, a notification will appear at the top of the screen.

 # Member Capabilities